-Musical education and new technologies in times of pandemic.
+Musical education and new technologies in times of pandemic

-The case of Jamulus at the Faculty of Music, UNAM.
+The case of Jamulus at the Faculty of Music, UNAM

-Keywords: Jamulus, Remote Music Education, Digital Audio, COVID19
+Jamulus, Remote Music Education, Digital Audio, COVID19

 Abstract